oluwaseyori/squidgame/README.md

 3. Make the bot **Admin** with **Restrict Members** permission.
 4. Use the commands below to run a round.

+> Works in groups/supergroups.
+The owner has configured privacy so the bot can see messages and enforce RED.

 ---

 ## Commands